 The extent to which nonresident citizens and LPRs should be taxed has been debated for decades.
-Recently, the imposition of U.S. income taxes on U.S. persons abroad has been called into question.15 though the types of U.S. expatriates and the nature of the U.S. expatriate experience have changed radically in recent decades.
-Furthermore, most commentators do not distinguish between the different types of U.S. persons abroad.16 These widely differing groups have different degrees of connection to the United States and do not warrant the same tax treatment.
+Recently, the imposition of U.S. income taxes on U.S. persons abroad has been called into question.15

+The current debate still largely uses terms and arguments that arose in the 1920s, even though the types of U.S. expatriates and the nature of the U.S. expatriate experience have changed radically in recent decades.
+Furthermore, most commentators do not distinguish between the different types of U.S. persons abroad.16 These widely